Azure Standard Load Balancer overview

 For comparison, Basic Load Balancer selects a single frontend at random and there is no ability to control which one was selected.

 Standard Load Balancer resources exist on an entirely new infrastructure platform.
-This enables significantly faster management operations for Standard SKUs and completion times are typically less than 30 seconds per Standard SKU resource.
-Note that as backend pools increase in size, the duration required for backend pool changes also increase.
+This enables faster management operations for Standard SKUs and completion times are typically less than 30 seconds per Standard SKU resource.
+As backend pools increase in size, the duration required for backend pool changes also increase.

 You can modify Standard Load Balancer resources and move a Standard public IP address from one virtual machine to another much faster.